z3h4/useful-commands/HTML & CSS/css.md

 ### Absolute Positioning

-- By setting the position to `absolute`, we can position it relative to its positioned parent/container.
+- By setting the position to `absolute`, we can position it relative to its container.
-- That means, in the the parent we should set `position: relative;`.
+- For this to happen, in the container we should set `position: relative;`.

   - Then in the child element